Cherry Hill, New Jersey: Parks and recreation

-Cherry Hill has 51 public parks, plus three parks owned by Camden County.
+Cherry Hill has more than 50 municipal public parks, plus three parks owned by Camden County.
 Most parks have playground equipment, basketball courts, tennis courts, walking paths, and athletic fields.

 Croft Farm, which was originally a working mill and farm, was built in 1753 and is a historic landmark in Cherry Hill.
 The farmhouse underwent many changes throughout the years, including an expansion in 1816.
 The property was sold to the township in 1985 and transformed into the Cherry Hill Arts Center in 1995, which serves the community for art classes, seminars, and concerts produced by the Cherry Hill Recreation Department.

 Toward the last two weeks of April, one can see a two-mile avenue of continuous rows of cherry blossoms on Chapel Avenue between Haddonfield Road and Kings Highway.
 The avenue of cherry blossoms was conceived by a group of residents who wanted to unify the townspeople of Cherry Hill to participate in a community-wide celebration of the diverse community of Cherry Hill.
 This effort started in 1972 and cherry trees are still being planted every year by the Cherry Hill Fire Department and community volunteers.

 Golf courses

 Merchantville Country Club is a private 9-hole country club in Cherry Hill established in 1892.
 Woodcrest Country Club is a private 18-hole golf course located in the Woodcrest section.
 The course was founded in 1929 as a 9-hole course.
 An additional 9 holes were added in 1931.
-It was sold at a bankruptcy auction in spring 2013, and is now a private club as of 2020.
+It was sold at a bankruptcy auction in spring 2013, and is a private club as of 2020.

 Emergency services

 Police

 The Cherry Hill Police Department (CHPD) is the third-largest police department in the tri-county area, employing more than 130 sworn officers as well as 21 civilians.
-The current chief of the department is William Monaghan.
+The current chief of the department is Robert Kempf.
 The department's TRT (Tactical Response Team) responds to requests for the service of high risk warrants, the resolving of barricaded and/or hostage situations, and dealing with suicidal individuals just to name a few of their assignments.
 TRT responds to requests for mutual aid throughout the tri-county area as needed.
 CHPD is home to its own 9-1-1 public safety answering point (PSAP), when a resident of the township dials 9-1-1 they are routed directly to the CHPD, which provides a significant advantage in response time to the caller, the 9-1-1 center is the hub of the department's 800 MHz trunked radio system, as well as an advanced CAD (Computer Aided Dispatch) system, and RMS (Records Management System).
 Both systems work together to provide patrol units up to date information directly to their patrol car computers.
 CHPD's Community Policing Unit provides many services for residents including child fingerprinting, neighborhood watches, and drug & alcohol awareness seminars.